openstack-archive/fuel-docs/pages/install-guide/install.rst

 - `ISOtoUSB <http://www.isotousb.com/>`_.

-After the installation is complete, you will need to make your bare-metal nodes available for your OpenStack cluster.
+After the installation is complete, you will need to make your bare-metal nodes available for your OpenStack environment.
 Attach them to the same L2 network (broadcast domain) as the Master node, and configure them to automatically boot via network.
 The UI will discover them and make them available for installing OpenStack.